CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 As a manufacturer of a wide range of materials, Toray Group has been promoting various recycling initiatives to ensure that the earth's resources are efficiently utilized.

 In the Toray Group Sustainability Vision, the Group outlines “a world where resources are sustainably managed,” as one of the perspectives of the world as envisioned in 2050.
 Conventional societies face a variety of problems, including the depletion of resources, marine pollution caused by large amounts of waste, and CO2 emissions.
-In order to solve these problems and realize a sustainable, circular economy that makes effective use of resources, the Group facilitates recycling of plastic products, switching to biomass for raw material, adopting renewable energy and hydrogen, and reusing water, across its various technologies.
+In order to solve these problems and realize a sustainable, circular economy that makes effective use of resources, the Group facilitates recycling of discarded plastic products and process remnants, switching to biomass for raw material, adopting renewable energy and hydrogen, and reusing water, across its various technologies.

 In its Medium-Term Management Program, Project AP-G 2022, Toray Group identified helping to build a circular economy as a key issue.
-An initiative example in this area is material recycling1, which enables the reuse of products such as fibers/textiles, resins, and films.
-In addition, chemical recycling,2 which converts products that are difficult to mechanically recycle back into basic chemicals such as monomers and gases, is already implemented for nylon fiber/textile products.
+An initiative example in this area is material recycling1, which enables the reuse of discarded products and process remnants, such as fibers/textiles, resins, and films.
+In addition, chemical recycling2, which converts products that are difficult to mechanically recycle back into basic chemicals such as monomers and gases, is already implemented for nylon fiber/textile products.

 Toray Group is also working to develop materials that use bio-based instead of fossil resources, and membrane-integrated bioprocess technology, which efficiently produces these raw materials.
-Moreover, the Group is promoting carbon recycling, the use of CO2 as a resource with our gas separation membranes.
+Moreover, with an eye to the future, the Group is promoting research and development into carbon recycling, including ways to utilize CO2 as a resource.
 Toray technology is also used in the materials for the wind turbine blades and hydrogen production equipment that utilize renewable energy sources to generate electricity and hydrogen used in manufacturing processes, as well as in the water treatment membranes for the reuse of wastewater.

 Under the Medium-Term Management Program, Project AP-G 2025, launched in fiscal 2023, Toray Group has set out helping to build a circular economy as an important objective.
-Accordingly, the Group aims to improve the value of its products and businesses by promoting further R&D. Additionally, Toray has identified the risks and opportunities associated with the transition to a circular economy as follows.
+Accordingly, the Group aims to improve the value of its products and businesses by promoting further R&D. Additionally, Toray has identified the opportunities and risks associated with the transition to a circular economy as follows.

 Risks